poonamparhar/poonamparhar.github.io/_posts/2013-07-31-troubleshooting_long_gc_pauses.markdown

 title: "Troubleshooting Long GC Pauses"
 date: 2013-07-31
 description: # Troubleshooting Long GC Pauses
-img:  #client_vm_java_11.png
+img:  long_gc_pauses.png
 fig-caption: # Add figcaption (optional)
 tags: [Troubleshooting, GC, Pauses]
 ---

 Low pause times during the application run is the most important goal for many enterprise applications, especially for the transaction-based systems where long latencies can result in the transaction time-outs.
 For systems running on the Java Virtual Machines, garbage collections can sometimes be the cause of the long pauses.

-In this post, I am going to describe different scenarios where we can encounter long GC pauses and how we can diagnose and troubleshoot these GC pauses.
+In this post, I am going to describe different scenarios where we can encounter long GC pauses and how we can diagnose and troubleshoot those GC pauses.

 ## Causes

-Following are the different situations that can cause long GC pauses during the application run.
+Let's take a look at various situations that can cause long GC pauses during the application run.

-1. ### Fragmentation in the Java Heap
+### Fragmentation in the Java Heap

 Fragmentation in the Java Heap can cause GCs to occur more frequently and also sometimes causing long pauses in the GCs.
 This is more probable in the case of Concurrent Mark Sweep collector, also known as CMS, where the tenured generation space is not compacted with the concurrent collections.